-Phoenix Park covers over 700 hectares and is now the largest urban park in Europe.
-It was originally formed as a royal hunting park in the 1660s but was opened to the public in 1747.
-With such a huge space, there are a number of things to do as you explore the park.
+Phoenix Park covers over 700 hectares and is now one of the largest city-centre parks in Europe.
+It was formed initially as a royal hunting Park in the 1660s but was opened to the public in 1747.
+With such a vast space, there are several things to do as you explore the Park.

-The park still contains a herd of fallow deer and is the site of Dublin Zoo, the Peoples Gardens and Áras an Uachtaráin, the residence of the President of Ireland.
-There are a number of recreational facilities throughout the park including football, GAA and cricket pitches as well as polo grounds.
-There is also the Papal Cross, erected for the visit of Pope John Paul II, and the Wellington monument which are both particularly popular attractions with locals and tourists alike.
+The Dublin City park still contains a herd of fallow deer and is the site of Dublin Zoo, the Peoples Gardens, a Fort and Áras an Uachtaráin, the residence of the President of Ireland.
+In addition, there are several recreational facilities throughout the Park, including football, GAA and cricket pitches, and polo grounds.
+There is also the Cross, erected for the visit of Pope John Paul II, and the Wellington monument, which are both top-rated attractions with locals and tourists alike.

-There is a bike hire located at the Parkgate entrance of the Phoenix Park for anyone who is interested in taking a relaxing cycle through the park.
+Bike hire is located at the Parkgate entrance of Phoenix Park for anyone interested in taking a relaxing cycle through the Park.

-The Phoenix Park is open 24 hrs a day, 7 days a week, all year round.
+The Phoenix Park is open 24 hrs a day, seven days a week, all year round.
 The main gates of the Park at Parkgate Street and Castleknock Gate are open 24 hours.
-The side gates to the Park are open from 7am until 11pm.
+The side gates to the Park are open from 7 am until 11 pm.

 Address: Phoenix Park, Dublin 8

 Hop off the CityScape Tour at Stop 3 Phoenix Park (see Route Map)